anu-shka-5/expense-tracker-java/README.md

 ## Features
 - Add new expenses with description, amount, and category
-- View all recorded expenses
+- View all expenses
 - Calculate total amount spent
+- Set and update budget
+- Warns when the budget is exceeded
-- Save expenses to a file
+- Save data to a file
 - Load expenses automatically when the program starts

 ## Technologies Used
 - Java
 - ArrayList (Collections Framework)
 - File Handling (BufferedReader, FileWriter)
+- Scanner (for user input)

+## Project Structure
+ExpenseTracker/
+│── Main.java
+│── Expense.java
+│── expenses.txt (created automatically)

 ## How to Run
+1. Open the terminal and navigate to project folder.

-1. Compile the program:
+3. Compile the program:
    javac Main.java Expense.java

-2. Run the program:
+4. Run the program:
    java Main

 ## File Storage